Ewert-Technologies/notarytool-gradle/README.md

 ## Description
 A Gradle Plugin for working with Apple's Notarytool Web API.
 Allows software files to be notarized as part of the gradle build script.
-Use of this plugin, doesn't depend on the operating system and so can be using on older versions of macOS, Windows and Linux.
+Use of this plugin, doesn't depend on the operating system and so can be used on older versions of macOS, Windows and Linux.

 ## Background
-Apples requires that all software application for macOS need to be notarized, in order to give "even more confidence in your macOS software", see
+Apple requires that all software application for macOS need to be notarized, in order to give "*even more confidence in your macOS software*", see
 [Notarizing macOS software before distribution](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution).
-Originally applications were notarized using a command line tool called `altool`.
+Originally, applications were notarized using a command line tool called `altool`.
 Apple has now switched to using a new command line tool called `notarytool`
 (see [TN3147: Migrating to the latest notarization tool](https://developer.apple.com/documentation/technotes/tn3147-migrating-to-the-latest-notarization-tool)), and as of November 1, 2023 Apples notary service no longer accepts uploads using `altool`.
 The `notarytool` utility requires Xcode 13 and macOS 11.3 or later.
 This makes notarizing software applications on older versions of macOS a challenge.
 In addition, the `notarytool` utility is only available on macOS, so it can't be used on other Operating Systems.
-To help with this Apple supplies the [Notary API Web Service](https://developer.apple.com/documentation/notaryapi) which allows cross-platform notarization using a REST api.
+To help with this, Apple supplies the [Notary API Web Service](https://developer.apple. com/documentation/notaryapi), which allows cross-platform notarization using a REST API.

-This plugin uses the Notary API to notarize software applications and so it can be used with older versions of macOS as well as other Operating Systems such as Windows and Linux.
+This plugin uses the Notary API to notarize software applications and so it can be used with older versions of macOS, as well as other Operating Systems such as Windows and Linux.
 The plugin also allows seamless integration with an existing gradle build, so applications can be built and notarized in one process.

 ## Project Status
 This project is in development, no release are publicly available yet.